puppetlabs-toy-chest/puppetlabs-aws/examples/elastic-ip-addresses/README.md

     aws ec2 allocate-address --region sa-east-1

-Once you have the IP address you need to modify the manifest in `init.pp`.
+Once you have the IP address, you need to modify the manifest in `init.pp`.
 This is because the IP address present in the file is already allocated to a different account, and IP addresses are unique.